Apprenticeships & Internships

 - 2 weeks build & rehearsal period, followed by 12 performances on our permanent stage in Congress Park and then a couple of days of strike

-- Interns work days with professional tech staff to build sets & costumes
+- Technical Interns work days with professional tech staff to build sets & costumes and serve as running crew, sound technicians, and assistant stage managers

-- Apprentices will rehearse days and evenings with the professional company.
+- Apprentices will work days and evenings with both the technical staff and rehearse with the professional company

 - Interns and apprentices break down sound, costumes & some set elements following each performance.